 The experts are members of review panels with various subject specialisations.
-We compose the review panels in such a way that the subject expertise of the members complement each other, and the panel has a collective breadth that covers the entire subject area.
-If the members of a review panel still do not consider themselves to have sufficient expertise to assess a particular application, they will get help from experts outside the panel.
+We compose the review panels in such a way that the subject expertise of the members complement each other.
+This ensures each panel has a collective competence that covers all research fields in the applications.
+If the members of a review panel still do not consider themselves to have sufficient expertise to assess a particular application, they can get help from experts outside the panel, known as ‘external reviewers’.

-Each review panel is led by a chair, and usually consists of five to fifteen persons from different higher education institutions (HEIs), and is led by a chair.
+Each review panel consists of five to fifteen persons from different higher education institutions (HEIs), and is led by a chair.
 The gender balance of the panel shall be even.
 Members are appointed for one year at a time, which can be extended for up to six years.
 The chair usually has a mandate period of three years maximum.

 Researchers from several countries take part

-Researchers from HEIs outside Sweden are nearly always included in the review panels.
+Researchers from HEIs outside Sweden are included in nearly all review panels.
 They bring competence and an international perspective to the assessment of Swedish research.
-Recruiting panel members from other countries is also a way of avoiding conflicts of interest.
+At the same time, recruiting panel members from other countries is a way of reducing the risk of conflicts of interest.
 For some calls, all the review panel members are international, for example within certain international collaborations.

 The review panel makes a joint assessment

 To ensure each application receives a balanced and fair assessment, a minimum of three members will always read and grade it ahead of the review panel meeting.
 The review panel makes a joint assessment of each application at the review panel meeting.
-For some calls, the review panel will screen out the applications that have received the lowest grades from the members’ individual assessments are not discussed in detail at the meeting.
-The reason for this is to give sufficient time to discuss the applications that are of good quality and have a realistic chance of being funded.
+For some calls, the applications with the lowest grades from the members’ individual assessments are not discussed.
+The reason for this is to give sufficient time to discuss the applications of the highest quality, that have a realistic chance of being funded.